7. LEGAL IMMIGRANTS:

 has become highly constrictive, establishing a near-stranglehold on contract IT hiring

-large part of the tech industry.
+the tech industry.

 “Sometimes when a manager knows somebody, they will say, ‘Okay,